yawnston/teapotstein/README.md

 ## Controls

+* Space to toggle between FPS controls and free mouse
 * WASD to move around
 * Mouse to look around
 * Left click to shoot
 * Right click to fly (debugging feature, not part of gameplay)
+* ESC to close the game

 ## Gameplay